Creigh Deeds 2009 gubernatorial campaign: Advertising

-The 2 campaign advertisements, entitled "Education Story" and "Most Qualified", both feature Deeds and others in front of a white background with a narrator discussing Deeds issues/plans.
+The two campaign advertisements, entitled "Education Story" and "Most Qualified", feature Deeds and others in front of a white background, with a narrator discussing Deeds' issues/plans.

 Creigh Deeds: Growing up, we didn't have much, but education was always a priority.
 My Mom sent me off to college with just 4 twenty bills, so I know that that education is the best investment Virginia can make for our children and for our future...